Victoria Beckham’s Impromptu Spice Girls Reunion, Discovers Mutual Teenage Crush With Matt Goss

 — Spice Girls (@SpiceGirlsNet) January 6, 2017

-Besides Victoria Beckham, Melanie Chisholm was the other Spice Girl member who did not express any enthusiasm in reuniting with her former band member as she is concentrating on her solo music career.
-It seemed that it was only Emma Bunton, Melanie Brown, and Geri Halliwell – the remaining three members of the popular 1990s music group – who were willing to reunite to produce music together.
+Besides Victoria Beckham, Melanie Chisholm was the other Spice Girl member who did not express any enthusiasm in reuniting with her former band member, as she is concentrating on her solo music career.
+It seemed it was only Emma Bunton, Melanie Brown, and Geri Halliwell — the remaining three members of the popular 1990s music group — who were willing to reunite to produce music together.

 Fans have long been excited for a possible Spice Girls reunion, as the last reunion happened in 2012 when all the five members got together to perform during the closing ceremony of the London Olympics.

-Despite the disappointment surrounding Victoria Beckham and Chisholm’s reluctance to appear in an official Spice Girls reunion, fans were somewhat satisfied to see Victoria Beckham and Chisholm have an unplanned reunion at a New Year’s Eve party that was organized by Beckham in the Maldives.
+Despite the disappointment surrounding Victoria Beckham and Chisholm’s reluctance to appear in an official Spice Girls reunion, fans were somewhat satisfied to see Victoria Beckham and Chisholm have an unplanned reunion at a New Year’s Eve party organized by Beckham in the Maldives.
 The pair entertained the audience by singing “2 Become 1,” their 1996 hit song, stirring up plenty of memories for their fans.

 Melanie C & Victoria Beckham created a mini Spice Girls reunion as they sang their hit single '2 Become 1' yesterday pic.twitter.com/kt2wXbCA91